 The number of gauge instantons and branes with 5-brane charge is not independently conserved due to gauge symmetry.
 Therefore, they must be transformable to each other and share a moduli space.}.
-However, the 5-form gauge potential in 9d is the KK reduction of the dual of the 3-form gauge potential in 11d.
-Therefore, the 9d small instantons correspond to wrapped BPS 5-branes in 11d supergravity.
-When the 5-brane approchaes the boundary, the small instanton moduli space will approach the boundary of its moduli space.
-On the other hand, the moduli space of a 5d theory in its IR can have at most two boundaries.
-The only singularities/boundaries allowed in the moduli space of free/SCFT 5d theories is $\mathbb{R}/\mathbb{Z}_2$.
-And if we want to connect more than two of them to each other, we run into a star-shaped singularity with more than two legs, which is not allowed.
+However, the 5-form gauge potential in 9d must be the KK reduction of the dual of the 3-form gauge potential in 11d.
+Therefore, the 9d small instantons must correspond to wrapped BPS 5-branes in 11d supergravity picture.
+When the 5-brane approchaes the boundary, the small instanton will approach the boundary of its moduli space.

-Note that if the compact dimension is disconnected, we find two copies of the supergravity multiplet in lower dimension.
+We note first that the compact dimension cannot be disconnected, as if it were, we would find two copies of the supergravity multiplet in lower dimension.
 Therefore, the uniqueness of the lower dimensional graviton implies that the compact dimension is connected.